grmarxer/kubernetes/Documentation/Ingress_Resource/Create_an_Ingress_Resource.md

     ```
 <br/>

-3. Create an Ingress resource for the 2-web-service.yaml created above.
-In order to create an Ingress resource using CIS and BIG-IP you need to define the necessary BIG-IP annotations in the Ingress resource.
+3. Create an Ingress resource definition for the 2-web-service.yaml created above.
+In order to create an Ingress resource using CIS and BIG-IP you need to define the necessary BIG-IP annotations in the Ingress resource definition.

     - A complete list of the `BIG-IP Ingress Resource annotations` can be found [here](https://clouddocs.f5.com/containers/latest/userguide/ingress.html#ingress-resources)